Fauna of Australia: Origins and history

 Both geologic and climatic events helped to make Australia's fauna unique.
 Australia was once part of the southern supercontinent Gondwana, which also included South America, Africa, India and Antarctica.
-Gondwana began to break up 140 million years ago (MYA); 50 MYA Australia separated from Antarctica and was relatively isolated until the collision of the Indo-Australian Plate with Asia in the Miocene era 5.3 MYA.
+Gondwana began to break up 140 million years ago (MYA); 50 MYA Australia separated from Antarctica and was relatively isolated until the collision of the Indo-Australian Plate with Asia in the Miocene epoch 5.3 MYA.
 The establishment and evolution of the present-day fauna was apparently shaped by the unique climate and the geology of the continent.
 As Australia drifted, it was, to some extent, isolated from the effects of global climate change.
 The unique fauna that originated in Gondwana, such as the marsupials, survived and adapted in Australia.

 After the Miocene, fauna of Asian origin were able to establish themselves in Australia.
 The Wallace Line — the hypothetical line separating the zoogeographical regions of Asia and Australasia — marks the tectonic boundary between the Eurasian and Indo-Australian plates.
 This continental boundary prevented the formation of land bridges and resulted in a distinct zoological distribution, with limited overlap, of most Asian and Australian fauna, with the exception of birds.
 Following the emergence of the circumpolar current in the mid-Oligocene era (some 15 MYA), the Australian climate became increasingly arid, giving rise to a diverse group of arid-specialised organisms, just as the wet tropical and seasonally wet areas gave rise to their own uniquely adapted species.

 Mammals

 Australia has a rich mammalian fossil history, as well as a variety of extant mammalian species, dominated by the marsupials, currently however there is limited taxonomic research into Australia's mammals.
 The fossil record shows that monotremes have been present in Australia since the Early Cretaceous 145–99 MYA, and that marsupials and placental mammals date from the Eocene 56–34 MYA, when modern mammals first appeared in the fossil record.
 Although terrestrial marsupials and placental mammals did coexist in Australia in the Eocene, only the marsupials have survived to the present.
 Non-volant placental mammals made their reappearance in Australia in the Miocene, when Australia moved closer to Indonesia, and rodents started to appear reliably in the Late Miocene fossil record.
 The marsupials evolved to fill specific ecological niches, and in many cases they are physically similar to the placental mammals in Eurasia and North America that occupy similar niches, a phenomenon known as convergent evolution.
-For example, the top predator in Australia, the Tasmanian wolf, bore a striking resemblance to canids.
+For example, the top predator in Australia, the thylacine, bore a striking resemblance to canids.
 Gliding possums and flying squirrels have similar adaptations enabling their arboreal lifestyle; and the numbat and anteaters are both digging insectivores.
 For the most part, mammals are not a highly visible part of the faunal landscape, as most species are nocturnal and many arboreal.